 Due to the significance of the quarterly payments under Act 44, the Commission currently does not have excess cash from operations to finance its required payments to PennDOT.
 Therefore, the Commission plans to continue to increase toll rates annually and to issue debt for the foreseeable future to finance these payments.
 There can be no assurance that the Commission will be able to continue to issue debt on terms that are acceptable, or at all, to finance these obligations.
 The sole and exclusive remedy for the failure to make the required payments to PennDOT under the Funding Agreement is that all actions of the Commission taken by a vote of the Commissioners require a unanimous vote of all Commissioners until such time that the required payments are made.
-Under Act 44, this requirement for a unanimous vote of the Commissioners does not apply if it would prevent the Commission from complying with covenants with "current bondholders, debt holders or creditors."
-The Funding Agreement does not refer to "current bondholders, debt holders or creditors," but provides that a unanimous vote is not required if it would prevent the Commission from complying with covenants with "bondholders, debt holders or creditors having such status as of the Effective Date" which under the Funding Agreement is defined as October 14, 2007.
+Under Act 44, this requirement for a unanimous vote of the Commissioners does not apply if it would prevent the Commission from complying with covenants with "current bondholders, debt holders or creditors," but provides that a unanimous vote is not required if it would prevent the Commission from complying with covenants with "covenants with "bondholders, debt holders or creditors," but provides that a unanimous vote is not required if it would prevent the Commission from complying with covenants with "bondholders or creditors having such status as of the Effective Date" which under the Funding Agreement is defined as October 14, 2007.